 But Alicia was cherished by viewers, who enjoyed her down-to-earth style.
 Twitter was alive with praise for the R&B star, with users calling her a 'cool auntie', admiring her 'comforting aura' and saying 'she killed it'.

-Diana Ross put on a staggering performance, while Lady Gaga and Cardi B, fresh from winning a Grammy each, both put on top performances.
-The watching world was treated to a grandmother and granddaughter singalong as Dolly Parton and Miley Cyrus performed together live alongside a host of megastars for 9 to 5.
+Diana Ross put on a staggering performance, while Lady Gaga and Cardi B, fresh from winning a Grammy each, both entertained viewers.
+The watching world was treated to a godmother and goddaughter singalong as Dolly Parton and Miley Cyrus performed live hot hit, 9 to 5 alongside a host of megastars.

 Talking duets, Dua Lipa and St. Vincent smashed it with a medley that went to One Kiss from Masseducation and back, and J.Lo joined Smokey Robinson in a smokin' Motown medley that included Dancing in the Streets and My Girl.